Spiffical/StarNet/starnet/compute-canada/README.md

 where `--account` is the Compute Canada account you are associated with, and `--num_runs` is the number of times a particular job will run: for example, if the value is 4 then one such job will be scheduled, by default, for increments of *3 hours each*
 (for minimum turnaround time) with each subsequent iteration beginning after the previous one.
-This is used in our case to train a StarNet model and save the current best model weights to `weights.best.h5`, which each iteration of a job loading the best model weights and finetuning.
+This is used in our case to train a StarNet model and save the current best model weights to `weights.best.h5`, which each iteration of a job will load and fine-tune.